jerry9871/CausalLinkSim/README.md

   $$\text{Scale of time} \times \text{Scale of space} = \sqrt{1 - \frac{2GM}{r}} \cdot \frac{1}{\sqrt{1 - \frac{2GM}{r}}} = 1.$$

   - Time dilation is the result of compressed space around massive objects, which causes the local particles to move slower from external observer's perspective.
 Even the cesium resonator has to cover different amount of space in each oscillation period in stretched/compresssed space, therefore, the ticking will appear to run at different rate to a distant observer.
   - Inertia (resistence to change motion) is axiomatically the resistence towards locally perceived space compression in the direction of acceleration.
 The compression gradient around massive objects is perceived as acceleration (version of the Einstein's equivalence principle).
-These gravitational effects are explained through geodesics in GR, but for my model, **without time as fourth dimension**, we can demonstate that in space-space manifold, the object moving perpendicular to the space compression gradient is efectively perceiving less space along his motion direction, which compensates for the space compression gradient and results in the expected orbital motion.
+These gravitational effects are explained through geodesics in GR, but for my model, **without time as fourth dimension**, we can demonstate that in space-space manifold, the object moving perpendicular to the space compression gradient is efectively "perceiving less space density" along his motion direction, which compensates for the space compression gradient and results in the expected orbital motion.
   - The perihelion precession and the Lense–Thirring frame dragging effect of Kerr metric in rotating black hole with non-zero time-to-space transformation components is yet to be properly understood within this context and reduced manifold without time should still preserve a reduced **diffeomorphism invariance**.
 I believe that Mach's principle is relevant here and the vectorial inertial coupling is the key in my model.
 The massive components of a rotating object simply experience centripetal acceleration, which generates a "vortex" in the inertial coupling, yielding into the frame dragging effect.
 This problem is essentially similar to the spining skater relative to the rest of the universe.

 - I will show that GR's model of curved spacetime emerges from arrangement of the causal links (discrete inertial information propagating along null trajectories).
 Particle density (mass) gradient translates into the causal links stretching in the direction of the gradient, yielding into the curvature description.